EnduranceCode/endurancetrio-tracker/README.md

 The application uses an **H2 in-memory database** for development and testing purposes, configured with PostgreSQL compatibility mode.

+The devices location entries are stored in a normalized table containing device ID, timestamp, latitude, and longitude.

+All database schema changes are managed with Flyway.
+Migration scripts are located in the `endurancetrio-data/src/main/resources/db/migration` folder and are automatically executed on application startup.
+As the project evolves, migrations will support both H2 (development) and PostgreSQL (production).
+The file [`DATABASE.md`](./endurancetrio-data/src/main/resources/db/DATABASE.md) documents the process to create and manage the database schema migrations.

 #### H2 Database Console

 During development, you can access the H2 database console at: